feast-dev/feast/docs/how-to-guides/adding-a-new-offline-store.md

         created_timestamp_column: Optional[str] = "",
         date_partition_column: Optional[str] = "",
     ):
-        warnings.warn(
-            "This offline store is an experimental feature in alpha development. " "Some functionality may still be unstable so functionality can change in the future.", RuntimeWarning,
+            "Some functionality may still be unstable so functionality can change in the future.", RuntimeWarning,
         )